Amadeus23/Simple-chess-game/README.md

 # Simple-chess-game
 Chess game built in Python using Tkinter graphics library.
 Left click to select the piece you want to move, right click to select destination.

-This prototype of a chess game was developed in collaboration with Brandon Leathley (github link).
+This prototype of a chess game was developed in collaboration with Brandon Leathley (https://github.com/Brandon-Leathley).

 Instructions:
 Decide player colors.